KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/alphaatop.rst

 The alpha ATOP operation.

-Yellow clip has a triangle alpha shape with min = 0 and max =618.
+Yellow clip has a triangle alpha shape with min=0 and max=618.

-Green clip has rectangle alpha shape with min=0 and max =1000
+Green clip has rectangle alpha shape with min=0 and max=1000.

 alphaatop is the transition in between.